 All programs in SoE require completion of a minimum of twelve Natural Science credits, e.g., CHEM 105, CHEM 105L, CHEM 106, CHEM 106L, PHYS 125, and PHYS 125L.

 Note that the specific degree requirements for all SoE degrees exceed this minimum requirement.
-The credits from these additional specific requirements contribute to the General Education total.
+The credits from all Natural Science courses contribute to the General Education total.